tomsaleeba/nga10781-truth-table/README.md

 # Results
 See [result.csv](./result.csv) for the table.
 Read below for what the columns and values mean.
-The first five columns are the "inputs" to the state, the remaining columns are the expectations, etc.
+The first six columns are the "inputs" to the state, the remaining columns are the expectations, etc.

 # Dimensions
-Note: one dimension not yet captured here is `Grading Mode = Homework|Quiz`.
-This whole CSV currently assumes `Homework` mode, as that's what NGA-10781 relates to.
+This CSV only shows `gradingMode = homework`, as that's what NGA-10781 relates to.

 ## Inputs

+`gradingMode`\
+The *Grading Mode* grading setting.

 `showSolution`\
 The *Solution Visibility* grading setting.